 Well, that’s probably true of almost any idea.
 That doesn’t mean that you should give up on it.
 If it feels good to you, and you want to do it, then go for it.
 Forget the competition.
 Focus on yourself.

 Let’s use an example of good health.
 Does it feel good when you look at someone who is super fit and say, “I could never look that good.”
 Your inner guidance system, the voice of your higher self, will instantly disagree with this thought, therefore giving you a negative emotion.

 However, when you look at someone who is successful, and you cheer them on, you feel pretty good.
 You ride the energetic wave of their success.
 You take inspiration from their accomplishment.
-You think to yourself, if they can do it, the so can I. Perhaps you even walk up to them, and ask them their success story.
+You think to yourself, if they can do it, then so can I. Perhaps you even walk up to them and ask them their success story.

 Instead of jealousy, use envy.
 Envy usually means “resentful longing,” but instead, you can make it an optimistic longing.
 A motivated longing, knowing that you can achieve what they have achieved.
 Believing in yourself.
 Comparing in this way can be extremely empowering.

 You must compare without comparing – without judging yourself negatively.
 One way will cause discord.
 One way will cause harmony.

 Work smarter, not harder.
 Be someone who understands their emotional self and how it correlates with personal productivity.
 Flow is a vibrational state of mood where stuff actually gets done.
 A lot of stuff, with minimal effort, and incredible results.
 That is what happens in flow.

 However, working outside of flow, on the extremes of exhaustion, can be extremely detrimental to your health and your output.
 When you plow through work, then you’re likely to have more problems than you solve.
 It is the nature of the creation based on your emotional vibrational state.